dragonflyoss/d7y.io/docs/getting-started/introduction.md

 ## Architecture {#architecture}

-Dragonfly includes four parts Manager, Scheduler, Dfdaemon and CDN, refer to [Architecture](../concepts/terminology/architecture.md).
+Dragonfly includes four parts Manager, Scheduler, Seed Peer and Peer, refer to [Architecture](../concepts/terminology/architecture.md).

 - **Manager**: Maintain the relationship between each P2P cluster, dynamic configuration management and RBAC.
   It also includes a front-end console, which is convenient for users to visually operate the cluster.
 - **Scheduler**: Select the optimal download parent peer for the download peer.
 Exceptions control Dfdaemon's back-to-source.
+- **Seed Peer**: Dfdaemon turns on the Seed Peer mode can be used as a back-to-source download peer in a P2P cluster, which is the root peer for download in the entire cluster.
-- **Dfdaemon**: Based on the C/S architecture, it provides the `dfget` command download tool, and the `dfget daemon` running daemon to provide task download capabilities.
+- **Peer**: Deploy with dfdaemon, based on the C/S architecture, it provides the `dfget` command download tool, and the `dfget daemon` running daemon to provide task download capabilities.
-- **CDN**: Back-to-source download tasks, cache downloaded data, reduce back-to-source traffic and save bandwidth.
-  A CDN is the root peer in a P2P network.

 ![sequence-diagram](../resource/getting-started/sequence-diagram.png)